 There are two campgrounds, Sycamore and Obstacle Course in the Upper Ranch.
 More information on Camping

 The San Andreas Fault divides the park into two different landscapes.
 The Upper Ranch is entirely on the Pacific Plate, characterized with sandy granitic soil and steep terrain covered in chaparral plants like pine, sage, and sticky monkey flower.
 In contrast, the North American Plate has clay-rich adobe soil with rolling hills covered in grasslands and oak woodlands.

-Hudner Ranch - This 1,500-acre area offers trails that wind through rolling hills and oak grasslands with panoramic views.
+Hudner Ranch - This 1,500-acre area offers about 30 miles of trails that wind through rolling hills and oak grasslands with panoramic views.
 Please note the majority of these trails are narrow (except Hudner Pass and Valley Vista) and are recommended for shorter vehicles such as Jeep, Land Rover, Toyota and ROV’s/Side by Sides.

 The San Andreas Fault divides the park into two different landscapes.
 Hudner Ranch is entirely on the North American tectonic plate, which is characterized by it's clay-rich adobe soil with rolling hills covered in grasslands and oak woodlands.